We’ve identified some common issues with Quick Response and Arts Grant applications and some ways you can improve your application.

 Every round some worthwhile projects do miss out on grants because there are not enough funds available.
 To increase the likelihood we’ll fund your application it needs to be as strong as possible.

-You need to read the Funding and Programmes Guide 2013 so you understand exactly what’s required for your application.
+You need to read the application guides so you understand exactly what’s required for your application.
 We also recommend you contact your relevant Arts Adviser to discuss your application as they will help you to make a strong application.

 In general you need to have: